MODEL: VN-25MX-M72-D0-F (mono)

 MODEL: VN-25MX-C72-D0-F (color)

 Vieworks has introduced the world’s first CMOS pixel-shifting camera.
 The VN-25MX Digital Vision Camera, complete with CoaXPress interface, was released early 2015.
-The VN-25MX won several prestigious awards, including honorable mention for the 2015 Red Dot Design Award and winning the Platinum Award for the 2015 Innovators Awards, from popular magazine, Vision Systems Design.
+The VN-25MX won several prestigious awards, including an honorable mention for the 2015 Red Dot Design Award and winning the Platinum Award for the 2015 Innovators Awards, from popular magazine, Vision Systems Design.
 Only three companies were selected for the top Platinum honor and Vieworks was the only camera company.
 VN-25MX was acknowledged as incredibly advanced for both design and technology.

-With its innovative design the VN-25MX provides digital images of resolutions up to 225 megapixels at 8 FPS or 100 megapixels at 18 FPS.
+With its innovative design, the VN-25MX provides digital images of resolutions up to 225 megapixels at 8 FPS or 100 megapixels at 18 FPS.
 The native resolution is 25 megapixels at 72 FPS using a global shuttered CMOS imaging sensor.

 Pixel Shift technology is used in to increase an Industrial Camera’s resolution many times that of the camera’s native (non-pixel shift image) resolution.
-The increase in resolution is accomplished by shifting the sensor’s image by fraction of a pixel.
+The increase in resolution is accomplished by shifting the sensor’s image by a fraction of a pixel.
 For each shift, a digital image is saved.
 These saved digital images are then combined into a composite (stitched) image.
-Application of pixel shift technology to a machine vision application typical requires the FOV (field-of-view) to remain stationary since multiple digital images (one per shift) are captured.
+Application of pixel shift technology to a machine vision application typically requires the FOV (field-of-view) to remain stationary since multiple digital images (one per shift) are captured.

 Not only is Pixel Shift technology innovative, but it provides a cost-effective product for replacing multiple digital vision cameras used to produce the same resolution (225 MP) or produce a true RGB image from a single sensor with a Bayer CFA (color filter array).
-True RGB color (3 color plane) is produced without the typical spatial aliasing artifacts such as zippers or rainbows on a high frequency edges.
+True RGB color (3 color plane) is produced without the typical spatial aliasing artifacts such as zippers or rainbows on a high-frequency edge.
 The ultra-high resolution of the VN-25MX is ideal or the flat panel inspection, document archiving, PCB inspection, microscopy, film scanning or any other applications where the object for imaging is not moving.